andipie/udpstats/README.md

-# udpanalyzer
+# udpstats

-Simple tool to analyze UDP connectivity to a server
+Simple CLI tool to analyze the communication properties to a UDP Server.